Orodes III of Parthia

-Orodes III (also spelled Urud III; 𐭅𐭓𐭅𐭃 Wērōd) was king of the Parthian Empire from 4 to 6.
+Orodes III (also spelled Urud III; 𐭅𐭓𐭅𐭃 Wērōd) was king of the Parthian Empire from 4 to 6 AD.
 Albeit he was an Arsacid, his lineage is unknown.
 He was raised to the throne by the nobility two years after the death of the previous co-rulers, Phraates V and Musa (r.
 2 BC – 4 AD).
 Information regarding the brief reign of Orodes III is lacking.
 He was killed after a reign of 2 years.
 He was succeeded by Vonones I.